trychlos/pwix-app-pages/README.md

 An ensemble of `AppPages.DisplayUnit` instances.

 This class can be used as-is, or can be derived by the application.
 This is the reason for why this class is not automatically instanciated at initialization time.
-The application is expected to instanciate its `AppPages.DisplaySet` with the list of `AppPages.DisplayUnit`'s to be managed.
+The application is expected to instanciate its `AppPages.DisplaySet` with the list of `AppPages.DisplayUnit`'s definition objects (not instances) to be managed.

 Methods are: